TikTok disputes US claims on China ties in court appeal

 TikTok, which has sued to overturn the law, said the Justice Department has made factual errors in the case.
 The department's lawyers said last month that the app poses a national security risk by allowing the Chinese government to collect the data of Americans and covertly manipulate what content they see.

-TikTok said on Thursday it is undisputed that the app's content recommendation engine and user data are stored in the US on cloud servers operated by Oracle and that content moderation decisions that affect US users are made in the US.
+TikTok said on Thursday it is undisputed that the app's content recommendation engine and user data are stored in the U.S. on cloud servers operated by Oracle (ORCL.N) and that content moderation decisions that affect U.S. users are made in the U.S.

 Signed by President Joe Biden on April 24, the law gives ByteDance until Jan.
 19 to sell TikTok or face a ban.
 The White House says it wants to see Chinese-based ownership ended on national security grounds, but not a ban on TikTok.